-Ide isn't covered by the Environment Agency's traditional flood warning service.
-The Flood Alert service is available at Ide, which indicates if flooding is possible (for the Mid Devon Rivers).
-However, a targeted flood warning and severe flood warning service is not available for Ide, so the triggers in the Emergency Plan have been edited to reflect this.
+Residents can sign up to receive Flood Alerts from the Environment Agency, which indicate if flooding is possible.
+They should sign up to the alerts for the Mid Devon Rivers.
+Ide is not covered by the Environment Agency's targeted flood warning and severe flood warning service.
+Triggers in the Emergency Plan have been edited to reflect this.

-Area Location at risk Local action Equipment required Area 1 College Lane Clearing obstructions in stream, making sure flood boards in place, deploying sandbags Hand tools, digger Area 2 Fore Street Clearing drains and gullies, diverting water from main road into channels Hand tools, digger Area 3 High Street Area 4 The Hams Area 5 Old Ide Lane
+Area Location at risk Local action Equipment required Area 1 College Lane Clearing obstructions in stream, making sure flood boards in place, deploying sandbags Hand tools, digger Area 2 Fore Street Clearing drains and gullies, diverting water from main road into Hand tools, digger In some cases, assistance Area 3 High Street channels will be required from Devon Highways Area 4 The Hams Area 5 Old Ide Lane and Ide Village Road (C50)

-4.3 Actions to be taken during a flood
+Actions to be taken during a flood